Aug 25, 2021

 Distributing the inheritance is one of the last (albeit most important) duties of the executor.
 It comes after applying for probate, settling the debts of the estate and paying off the taxes.
 The whole process usually takes 18 months depending on local courthouses’ ability to process the probate application rapidly.

 With that in mind, our first recommendation is to be aware of it and to educate yourself and carefully consider how you will use this inheritance to better your life.
-After all, that’s what your loved one would have wished for you and is the best way to honour their memory.
+After all, that’s what your loved one would have wished for you and is the best way to honor their memory.

 The second advice we’ll give is probably the most common, and for good reason: It usually applies to any large chunks of money that have come your way.
 Whether it’s a bonus, an inheritance, a settlement, or a wad of $100 bills found on the street: The unsexy answer is to pay off your debt, especially high-interest debt like credit card debt.